-This Commons briefing paper provides a generalised overview of Law of Property Act receivers.
+This Commons briefing paper provides an overview of Law of Property Act receivers.
 In particular, it looks at how LPA receivers are appointed; their powers; and their role.Jump to full report >>

-A Law of Property Act (LPA) receiver is a person appointed by the holder of a fixed charge over property (usually a bank or other commercial lender).
+An LPA receiver is a person appointed by the holder of a fixed charge over property (i.e. the commercial lender) with a view of selling the charged property or collecting rental income from it to repay the debt.
 Under the Law of Property Act 1925, a lender has the right to appoint such a receiver under section 101(1)(iii), once the debt falls into arrears.
 The Act confers very limited powers on the receiver.
 However, the receiver’s powers are typically modified and extended by express provisions in the security document.

 It is important to note that LPA receivership is not an insolvency procedure.
 A receiver can be appointed at any time whenever the loan agreement allows it to, and a borrower does not need to be insolvent for this to occur.
 An LPA receiver will not necessarily be a licensed insolvency practitioner but will usually be a member of a professional trade body, for example, the receiver might be a surveyor, valuer or accountant.